 Ink and Toner Return Program

-Staples Canada now collects electronics, batteries, and used ink and toner cartridges during product deliveries to customers.
-Staples’ drivers accept up to three large units at a time, after which eCycle Solutions is available to pick up any surplus.
-Staples offers this service through most Ontario, BC, Nova Scotia and Quebec stores.
+Staples' drivers now collect used electronics, batteries, and ink and toner cartridges while delivering new product to customers.
+Drivers generally accept up to three large units at a time, after which eCycle Solutions is available to pick up any surplus or bulky items.
+Staples offers this service through most Ontario, British Columbia, Alberta, Manitoba, Nova Scotia and Quebec stores.

-Staples Canada proudly supports organizations committed to the preservation and protection of our environment.
-Partnering with and sponsoring organizations such as the Recycling Council of Canada allows us to maintain strong community relations as well as support causes and initiatives that are important to us.
-Staples Canada also operates various in-house community and environmental programs, such as Recycle for Education, Lights Out and Earth Day Canada.
+Staples Canada proudly supports organizations committed to the preservation and protection of the environment.
+Partnering with and sponsoring organizations such as the Recycling Council of Canada and Earth Day Canada allows Staples to maintain strong community relations, as well as support causes and initiatives important to the company.
+Staples also operates various in-house community and environmental programs, such as the Superpower your School Contest and Lights Out.

 Earth Day® Canada

 Staples Canada is a proud national sponsor of Earth Day Canada's EcoKids program.
-EcoKids is a free, environmental education program that offers curriculum-linked materials and activities for Canadian elementary schools to engage in environmental action.
-There are also resources available for teachers as well to take advantage of, such as lesson plans, class lists, challenges and more.
+EcoKids is a free, environmental education program that offers curriculum-linked materials and activities to help engage Canadian elementary school children in environmental action.
+There are also resources available for teachers, such as lesson plans, class lists, challenges and more.

 EARTH DAY® and the Leaf and Swirl DesignTM are trade-marks of Earth Day Canada (1991) Inc., used with the permission of Earth Day Canada (1991) Inc.

-Our investments in energy conservation and renewable energy reflect our commitment to reducing the impacts of our energy use on the environment, particularly related to climate change.
+An investment in energy conservation and renewable energy reflects Staples Canada's commitment to reducing the impact of the company's energy use on the environment, particularly as it relates to climate change.

-We actively work to conserve energy across our business.
-These initiatives have clear environmental benefits, reduce our overall energy costs, and diversify our energy sources to mitigate the impacts of increases in fuel prices.
+Staples works actively to conserve energy across the business.
+The following initiatives have clear environmental benefits, reduce overall energy costs, and diversify the company's energy sources to mitigate the impacts of increases in fuel prices.

 Staples Canada Facilities-Energy

-A Little Light Can Go Along Way.
-The 'Lights-Out' program will significantly save energy by reducing the heat load in the building making it easier for the heating, ventilating and air conditioning (HVAC) systems to keep the building cool.
+A little light goes a long way.
+The Lights-Out program significantly saves energy by reducing the heat load, making it easier for the heating, ventilation and air conditioning (HVAC) systems to keep buildings cool.

-Since 2007 Staples has reduced light levels during the summer months of June and July in several locations across Canada.
-Over the past 3 years we have reduced our energy consumption by over 1.3 million KW that is enough to power over 90 Canadian Homes for one year.
+Since 2007, Staples has reduced light levels during the summer months of June and July in several locations across Canada.

-Since August 1, 2008, Staples Canada has requested that all orders placed for delivery are greater than or equal to $50.The goal is to reduce the unfavourable environmental impact of small orders.
-In order to discourage small orders, Staples Canada is charging a $5 processing fee for orders under $50, half of which is donated to Tree Canada.
-Tree Canada is a charitable organization that plants and care for trees in cities and rural areas across the country.
-Tree Canada will plant a tree for every small order placed.
+Since August 1, 2008, Staples' free delivery policy has been limited to orders of $50 or more, a decision that has helped reduce the environmental impact of small-order deliveries.
+To further discourage small order deliveries, Staples charges a $5 processing fee for orders under $50, half of which is donated to Tree Canada, which plants a tree for every small order placed.
+Tree Canada is a charitable organization that plants and cares for trees in cities and rural areas across the country.

-Staples U.S. encourages the expansion of renewable energy through the purchase of renewable energy certificates and the installation of on-site renewable energy technologies.
+Staples Inc. continues to reduce energy consumption through conservation and the use of energy efficient technologies.
+Staples Inc. encourages the expansion of renewable energy through the purchase of renewable energy certificates and the installation of onsite renewable energy technologies.